Hi, I am a recently graduated PhD candidate in behavioral marketing from Bocconi University and am on the job market.

 Recently, gender-ambiguous (non-binary) voices have been added to voice assistants to combat gender stereotypes and foster inclusion.
 However, if people react negatively to such voices, these laudable efforts may be counterproductive.
 In five preregistered studies (N = 3,684) we find that people do react negatively, rating products described by narrators with gender-ambiguous voices less favorably than when they are described by clearly male or female narrators.
 This is due to the voices creating a feeling of unease related to difficulty understanding the gender of the narrator, what we call social disfluency, that spills over to affect evaluations of the products being described.
 These effects are best explained by low familiarity with voices that sound ambiguous.
 Thus, initial negative reactions can be overcome with more exposure.

-Under 2nd round of review at Journal of Consumer Research
+Invited for 3rd round review at Journal of Consumer Research

-Marketing materials often create difficulties for consumers through elements like unconventional fonts or distracting background images, leading to disfluency—a sense of difficulty processing information.
-Scholars disagree as to whether disfluency prompts consumers to think more carefully and systematically or to resort to simpler heuristic-based decision-making strategies.
-Ten preregistered experiments (N = 7,226) show that disfluency increases heuristic processing during consumer choices.
-As a consequence, consumers rely more on heuristic cues like a brand, a recommendation, or the country of origin when experiencing disfluency, results that meaningfully advance on past research.
-This research also helps to explain why previous research showed mixed results, noting that disfluency impacts consumer choices differently than tasks with objective answers.
+Marketing materials often create difficulties for consumers through elements like unconventional fonts or distracting background images, leading to perceptual disfluency—a feeling of difficulty encoding information.
+Scholars disagree as to whether perceptual disfluency prompts consumers to think more carefully and analytically or to resort to simpler, intuitive-based decision-making strategies.
+Ten preregistered experiments (N = 7,226) show that perceptual disfluency reduces depth of processing during consumer choices.
+As a consequence, consumers rely more on salient and easily comprehended cues like a brand, a recommendation, or the country of origin (i.e., those attributes that don't need depth processing, as they themselves can shape our evaluations independently) when experiencing disfluency, results that meaningfully advance past research.
+This research also helps to explain why previous research showed mixed results, noting that perceptual disfluency impacts consumer choices differently than tasks with objective answers.

 Manuscript in preparation for submission to Journal of Marketing